CCCL: Node-Spanning GPU Collectives with CXL Memory Pooling: Introduction

 \item We develop \name, a collective communication library for GPUs that leverages a realistic CXL‑based shared memory pool.
 We characterize the performance of this new memory architecture from the perspective of memory pool-based communication, which is unprecedented.

 \item We evaluate \name on a multi-node GPU cluster.
-Our evaluation results indicate that \name achieves 1.34$\times$ speedup for AllGather, 1.84$\times$ for Broadcast, 1.94$\times$ for Gather, 1.04$\times$ for Scatter, 1.5$\times$ for AllReduce, 1.43$\times$ for ReduceScatter, 1.70$\times$ for Reduce, and 1.53$\times$ for AlltoAll, averaged over varying message sizes, compared to the original RDMA-based implementation over 200 Gbps InfiniBand.
-Our evaluation with a case of LLM training shows 1.11$\times$ speedup compared with using RDMA-based implementation over 200 Gbps InfiniBand, while saving production cost by $2.75\times$ in hardware. \end{itemize}
+Our evaluation results indicate that \name achieves 1.34$\times$ speedup for AllGather, 1.84$\times$ for Broadcast, 1.94$\times$ for Gather, 1.07$\times$ for Scatter, 1.5$\times$ for AllReduce, 1.43$\times$ for ReduceScatter, 1.70$\times$ for Reduce, and 1.53$\times$ for AlltoAll, averaged over varying message sizes, compared to the original RDMA-based implementation over 200 Gbps InfiniBand.
+Our LLM training case study shows 1.11$\times$ speedup compared with using RDMA-based implementation over 200 Gbps InfiniBand, while reducing interconnect hardware cost by 2.75$\times$.. \end{itemize}